edcarp/shell-intermediate-esces/_episodes/05-file-transfer.md

 - "Compared to using a Web browser to access and save files, these allow greater opportunities for automation."
 ---

-There are other ways to interact with remote files other than git.

-It is true that we can clone an entire git repository, or even one level of a git repository using:
-`git clone --depth-1 repository_name`.
+Many of us use remote repositories with `git` (e.g.  GitHub).
+This allows us to download code or other files written by colleagues.

 What about files that do not exist in a git repository?
-If we wish to download files from the shell we can use tools such as Wget.
+If we wish to download online files from the shell, we can use tools such as Wget.

 ## Wget

 Wget is a simple tool developed for the GNU Project that downloads files with the HTTP, HTTPS and FTP protocols.
 It is widely used by Unix-like users and is available with most Linux distributions.
+(However, it is not part of Git Bash for Windows.)

 To download this lesson (located at https://edcarp.github.io/shell-extras/03-file-transfer/index.html) from the web via HTTP we can simply type: